urbit/azimuth-js/README.md

 #### `readPoolAssets(poolAddress, callback)`

-Returns the total Spark assets of the pool `poolAddress`
+Returns an array of Urbit star names held by the pool `poolAddress`

 #### `readBalance(poolAddress, callback)`